SivaRamSV/Portfolio_tracker/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary and all rights are reserved.
+You may not use, copy, modify, or distribute this software without explicit permission from the author.

 ## Contributing